NGC 5195: Morphology

 As a consequence of the gravitational interaction with the Whirlpool Galaxy, NGC 5195 is highly distorted.
 Classification of its morphology is difficult, as it is sometimes identified as a lenticular galaxy or as an amorphous or irregular galaxy.
 It has been described as falling outside the standard morphological classification system.

 Supernova

-Supernova 1945A is the only supernova that has been detected within NGC 5195.
-The supernova was found 10″ northwest of the nucleus on April 6, 1945, by Milton L. Humason using the 100 in telescope at Mount Wilson Observatory.
+SN 1945A is the only supernova that has been detected within NGC 5195.
+It was found 10″ northwest of the nucleus on April 6, 1945, by Milton L. Humason using the 100 in telescope at Mount Wilson Observatory.
 The supernova, classified as a Type I supernova, reached a peak apparent magnitude of 14.0.